Plymouth Rock: Movements

 A large portion of the rock was relocated from Plymouth's meetinghouse to Pilgrim Hall in 1834.
 In 1859, the Pilgrim Society began building a Victorian canopy designed by Hammatt Billings at the wharf over the portion of the rock left there, which was completed in 1867.
 The Pilgrim Hall section of the rock was moved back to its original wharf location in 1880, rejoined to the remaining portion, and the date "1620" was carved into it.

 In 1920, the rock was temporarily relocated so that the old wharves could be removed and the waterfront landscaped to a design by architect Arthur Asahel Shurcliff, with a waterfront promenade behind a low seawall in such a way that, when the rock was returned to its original site, it would be at water level.
 The care of the rock was turned over to the Commonwealth of Massachusetts, and a new Roman Doric portico was constructed, designed by McKim, Mead & White for viewing the tide-washed rock protected by gratings.

 During the rock's many journeys throughout the town of Plymouth, numerous pieces were taken and sold.
 Today approximately a third remains.
 It is estimated that the original Rock weighed 20000 lb.
 Some documents indicate that tourists or souvenir hunters chipped it down, although no pieces have been noticeably removed since 1880.
 Today there are pieces in Pilgrim Hall Museum and in the Smithsonian's National Museum of American History.

 A 40 lb piece of the Rock is set on a pedestal in the cloister of historic Plymouth Church of the Pilgrims in Brooklyn Heights, New York.
 The church was formed by a merger of Plymouth Church and Church of the Pilgrims and was originally pastored by Henry Ward Beecher, brother of author Harriet Beecher Stowe.

 In 1835, French author Alexis de Tocqueville wrote:

 This Rock is become an object of veneration in the United States.
 I have seen bits of it carefully preserved in several towns of the Union.
 Does not this sufficiently show that all human power and greatness is in the soul of man?
 Here is a stone which the feet of a few outcasts pressed for an instant, and this stone becomes famous; it is treasured by a great nation, its very dust is shared as a relic.

 State park attraction

-Today, Plymouth Rock is managed by the Department of Conservation and Recreation for the Commonwealth of Massachusetts as part of Pilgrim Memorial State Park.
+Plymouth Rock is managed by the Department of Conservation and Recreation for the Commonwealth of Massachusetts as part of Pilgrim Memorial State Park.
 From April through November, Pilgrim Memorial is staffed by guides who inform visitors of the story of Plymouth Rock.

 While the rock is currently situated beneath a granite canopy at Pilgrim Memorial State Park, it has been moved several times since the 18th century.
 Experts such as Donna D. Curtin of the Pilgrim Hall Museum and Dr. Simon Engelhart of Durham University's Department of Geography confirm that Plymouth Rock has been relocated multiple times, with its current location differing from its original position in 1620.